March 25, 2019

 Doors At 7.
 Music At 7:30pm

-San Francisco Bay Area bassist and composer Lisa Mezzacappa presents a program that showcases her far-ranging musical personality—combining improvisation, compositions, graphic scores, and music for experimental film.
-She performs solo in the first set and in duos with drummer Jason Levis, plus a surprise guest or two from the Chicago improvised music community.
+San Francisco Bay Area bassist and composer Lisa Mezzacappa presents a program that showcases different aspects of her far-ranging musical personality—combining improvisation, original compositions, graphic scores, and music for experimental film.
+She performs solo and in duos with with longtime collaborator, Bay Area drummer Jason Levis, plus some duo and quartet pieces joined by Joshua Berman (cornet) and Jason Stein (bass clarinet).

 “Lisa Mezzacappa (bass) and Mezzacappa & Jason Levis (drums) duo.
 "Highly prolific, SF Bay Area bassist, composer, bandleader and producer Lisa Mezzacappa has been active for more than a dozen years leading, co leading with many musicians and ensembles including Bait and Switch, the Interlopers and the Lisa Mezzacappa Trio.
 She also collaborates frequently on sound installation, film/video, sculpture and public music/art.
 This will be Mezzacappa's first trip to the Option stage and should not be missed!” - OPTION curators